NeonHo/CSMLNotebook/Computer Science/Database/MySQL/Frequently Used SQL Queries.md

 SELECT * FROM player WHERE exp BETWEEN 1 AND 3;
 ```
 - Do union for two tables.
-- remove the repeat record.
+- Remove the repeat record.
+- `ALL` can remain repetition.
 -